 Is the Church important?
 Definitely!
 But it’s the vehicle, not the destination.
 That’s what churches are.
 Lutheranism is a vehicle, Catholicism is a vehicle, Presbyterianism is a vehicle.
 The only difference is that we believe our vehicle is a restored vintage circa 0034 A.D. model originally built by Christ Himself.
 The other cars are missing a few essential pieces that are going to make the journey a bit more difficult.

 Thankfully, the Lord has provisions in His plan to help those people in cars on different paths: Vicarious ordinances, missionary work to the living and the dead, the Millennium.
-All of these elements are meant to work together to help us ALL arrive at the gates of heaven—Mormon, non-Mormon, male, female, bond, free, black, white, and everything in between.
+All of these elements are meant to work together to help us ALL arrive at the gates of heaven—LDS, non-LDS, male, female, bond, free, black, white, and everything in between.

 It’s not over until it’s over.
 There is still time for all of us, LDS or not, to repent and believe in Christ.
 The final judgment hasn’t happened just yet.
 Let’s get to work and do the best we can to be ready for when it does.